Boleto payments: A guide for businesses accepting payments in Brazil

 Boleto functions differently from many other electronic payment systems.
 Here’s how it works:

 When a customer chooses Boleto as their payment method when making a purchase online, the business generates a Boleto voucher for the transaction.
-This voucher contains essential details such as the payment amount, issuing bank code, customer information, and an expiration date.
+This voucher contains essential details such as the payment amount, issuing bank code, expiration date, and tax identification number such as the CPF for individuals or CNPJ for businesses.
 Businesses can issue the voucher in both printed and virtual formats, along with a barcode and serial number for tracking the payment process.
 Customers can select Boleto as a payment method for direct purchases, and can also use the service to fund digital wallets or prepaid cards.

-Customers can pay a Boleto, as it’s colloquially known, by using the barcode or serial number any time before the expiration date, which is typically set at 3–15 days from the date of purchase.
+Customers can pay a Boleto, as it’s colloquially known, by using the barcode or serial number any time before the expiration date, which is typically set at three to 15 days from the date of purchase.
 After this date, payments cannot be processed without incurring a late fee.

 Customers can pay their Boleto at various locations across Brazil including ATMs, bank branches, post offices, lottery agents, and some supermarkets.
 At in-person locations, the cashier will scan the voucher’s barcode at checkout.
 For online payments, customers can pay via internet banking apps, where they can either scan the barcode or enter the serial number manually.